Juliet-Ol/Akan-name-calculator/README.md

 Description

-Akan name calculator is inspired by Ghana a country in West Africa where children are named depening on what day of the week they are born.
+Akan name calculator is inspired by Ghana a country in West Africa where children are named depending on what day of the week they are born.
 They are the different set names for male and female for example a male child born on Friday is called Kofi and the female child is called Afua.

 Features